Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 Ring Video Doorbell 2 unboxed

-What sets the Ring 2 apart from most video doorbells is how it doesn't require any wiring skills.
-If you want, you can wire the doorbell to your existing chime and power cables.
+What sets the Ring 2 apart from most video doorbells is that it requires no wiring skills.
+You can wire the doorbell to your existing chime and power cables if you want.
 But you don't have to for it to work.

 This makes Ring 2 great for renters who can now fit a video doorbell to their home without first needing to install any wiring, likely not something their landlord may approve.
 You can also mount the camera using double-sided tape, eliminating the need to drill holes in the door, frame, or adjacent wall.

-However, it is recommend that you attach Ring 2 with screws to prevent it from being stolen.
-To help you on this front, the doorbell comes with a pleasantly surprisingly selection of tools, screws, mounts and brackets to cater to your circumstances.
+However, it is recommended that you attach Ring 2 with screws to prevent it from being stolen.
+To help you on this front, the doorbell comes with a pleasantly surprising selection of tools, screws, mounts, and brackets to cater to your circumstances.

 Buy Ring Video Doorbell 2 on Amazon.

-Finally, there are two mounts which can be used to tilt the doorbell by five degrees up or down, and 15 degrees to the left or right.
+Finally, two mounts can be used to tilt the doorbell by five degrees up or down and 15 degrees to the left or right.
 These can be used by themselves, or you can use both mounts at once for two directional changes — so you can angle the doorbell both down and to the left, for example.
-This helps point the camera exactly where you want it, but also means you can angle the camera in such a way that a nearby road or sidewalk won't cause constant motion-detection alerts.
+This helps point the camera exactly where you want it, but also means you can angle the camera so that a nearby road or sidewalk won't cause constant motion-detection alerts.

 Ring Video Doorbell 2: Software and performance